lichess-org/lila-gitpod/docs/Developing.md

 3. Click the 3 dots to create a branch, then commit your changes, and publish the branch to your fork
 4. You can then create the Pull Request on Github

+## Making your dev site public

+By default, you're the only one who can view your Lichess dev site.
+If you wish to make it available to others, click the list of ports in the bottom right, then change the port visibility to public for 9663 and 9664.

 ## Optional Services

 When the workplace starts, open a new terminal for each: